7Cedars/loyalty-program-next/README.md

   - [x]   fix layout
   - [x]   add address card at overview / choice cards
   - [x]   Needs to properly update when changing address
-- [ ]   Transfer LoyaltyCard
+- [x]   Transfer LoyaltyCard
-  - [ ]   At the moment does not work when scanning QrCode.
+  - [x]   At the moment does not work when scanning QrCode.
 FIX
-  - [ ]   Make sure a notification is shown at customer side when card is received + reload to show card.
+  - [x]   Make sure a notification is shown at customer side when card is received + reload to show card.
-- [ ]   implement claim tokens
+- [x]   implement claim tokens
   - [x]   Call function via card - see viem abiEncode.
   - [x]   Wait for transaction to clear (with new function I found?)
-  - [ ]   show green notification when successful
+  - [x]   show green notification when successful
-  - [ ]   red if error returned.
+  - [x]   red if error returned.
-- [ ]   implemen redeem token.
+- [x]   implemen redeem token.
   - [x]   Call function via card - see viem abiEncode.
   - [x]   Wait for transaction to clear (with new function I found?)
   - [x]   Fix showing tokens to be redeemed (now when you redeem a NEW item appears..)
-  - [ ]   Show timer: "Qr code is valid for ... second" - after which approvalForAll is set to false.
+  -       Show timer: "Qr code is valid for ... second" - after which approvalForAll is set to false. // has to be implemented in contract
   - [x]   show green notification when successful
-  - [ ]   show additional green notification when vendor accepted redeem. - then return to main screen.
+  - [x]   show additional green notification when vendor accepted redeem. - then return to main screen.
-  - [ ]   show red notification if error returned.
+  - [x]   show red notification if error returned.
-- [ ]   Build hook useLatestCustomerTransaction
+- [x]   Build hook useLatestCustomerTransaction
-  - [ ]   read received points
+  - [x]   read received points
-  - [ ]   read transferred points
+  - [x]   read transferred points
-  - [ ]   read claimed tokens
+  - [x]   read claimed tokens
-  - [ ]   read redeemed tokens
+  - [x]   read redeemed tokens
-- [ ]   Code clean up
+- [ ]   Code clean up (small issue - can leave as is)
   - [ ]   Add points of cards to redux store - no need to keep on readin chain.
-  - [ ]

 GENERAL
 - [ ]  Test layout / ui / ux